 If you don’t want to take out a debt consolidation loan, there are a number of alternatives open to you.

 You could transfer your credit card balances to a 0% balance transfer card.
 Some interest-free periods on balance transfer cards last up to two-and-a-half years and offer significant savings potentials.
 You may be charged a transfer fee and, in many cases, if you miss a repayment, your interest free period will end and you’ll start paying interest on the full balance.

 If you’re finding repayments on certain loans or credit cards too difficult to meet, you should approach your lenders to see if they are able to reduce the amount you pay each month.
 Many lenders will be willing to do this however you will continue to accrue interest and you’ll end up paying more in interest over time.

 If you feel that the level of debt you’re in is overwhelming and you can’t manage anymore, it would be better for you to approach a debt charity for help rather than take out a debt consolidation loan.
-Debt charities are often happy to represent you in discussions with your lenders although your lenders are under no obligation to accept any of their suggestions.
+Debt charities are often happy to re you in discussions with your lenders although your lenders are under no obligation to accept any of their suggestions.
 Your debt charity may suggest that you either consider a debt management plan, an Individual Voluntary Arrangement, or, in the most extreme cases, bankruptcy.

 Apply for a debt consolidation loan with Loan Broker

 Financial Conduct Authority-licenced broker Loan Broker helps customers across the UK find the right unsecured debt consolidation loan for them.
 We don’t lend you the money ourselves but we introduce you to the lenders who do – including for people with bad credit.